denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 };
 {% endhighlight %}

 I think that the code above pretty understandable without in depth explanation.
-But if you stuck - don't panic, just leave a comment below and I'll try to help you.
+But if you stuck - don't panic, just leave a comment below and I will try to help you.

 <h3 align="center"> Event Manager </h3>
 The next code block is our event manager class: